chillu/chillu.github.io/posts/my-first-post.md

 hero_image: ../static/bali-15.jpg
 summary: This is a summary
 ---
-Brain is the seed of intelligence something incredible is waiting to be known.
+Brain is the seed of *intelligence* something incredible is waiting to be known.

+* one
+* two
+* three